List of Warsaw Shore cast members: Cast changes

 For the seventeenth season, Daniel "Arnold" Jabłoński, Patrycja Morkowska, Radosław "Diva" Majchrowski, and original member Ewelina Kubiak did not return after the previous season.
-It also includes three new cast members, Aleksandra Okrzesik, Przemysław "Sequento" Skulski oraz Wiktoria "Jaszczur" Robert.
+It also includes five new cast members, Aleksandra Okrzesik, Przemysław "Sequento" Skulski oraz Wiktoria "Jaszczur" Robert, and the Dominik Gul and Małgorzata "Gosia" Jeziorowska, who were eliminated at the beginning of the series.
 Radosław "Diva" Majchrowski was with the cast at the beginning of the season despite not being part of the official cast.
+Jeremiasz "Jez" Szmigiel and Kamil Jagielski did not return for the eighteenth series.
+The eighteenth season includes Angelika Kramer, Eliasz Zdzitowiecki, Marcin "Mały" Pastuszka and Piotr "Pioterk" Nowakowski for the first time.
+Alan Kwieciński, Damian "Dzik" Graf and Kasjusz "Don Kasjo" Życiński made a brief return.
+Wiktoria "Jaszczur" Robert and Oliwia Dziatkiewicz left voluntarily mid-season.
+This is also the only series to feature Piotr Nowakowski and Eliasz Zdzitowiecki after not returning for another season.